Tips for Preventing Gum Disease

 Gum Care in Frederick, MD

 At Frederick Center for Dentistry, we are committed to your oral health.
-We work hard to ensure your bite and smile are healthy, including your gums.
-If it’s been more than six months since your last cleaning and exam, you could be at risk for developing disease.
-Contact our office today to schedule your next appointment and take control of your oral health.
+We work hard to make sure your gums are healthy and stay healthy.
+If it’s been more than six months since your last cleaning and exam, you could be at risk for gingivitis.
+Contact our office today to schedule an appointment and take control of your oral health.